wix-incubator/fed-entry-level-exam/README.md

 ## General notes
 - Test your work well.
 Think of edge cases.
 Think of how users will use it, and make sure your work is of high quality
-- Make sure to fit into the ecosystem with your solutions.
-Stick to the best practices of the libraries used as much as possible
+- Stick to the best practices of the libraries used as much as possible
 - This task involves both client and server code.
 Regardless of bonuses and part 3, in the end you should have touched both areas.
 If you haven't - you probably are not covering all our requirements.
 - If you have any questions regarding the task itself or its environment, feel free to ask in the exam's e-mail.
 For general coding / technology questions, please consult stack overflow, forums and other sources of your choice.